 What is sustainability?

 As a society, we’ve been working towards becoming better stewards of the earth for years.
-Yet, despite our attempts, we still have a long way to go before the damage we’ve caused can be healed.
+Yet we still have a long way to go before the damage we’ve caused can be healed.
 One of the ways we can get closer to our sustainability goals is by understanding exactly what sustainability means.

 “Everything that we need for our survival and well-being depends, either directly or indirectly, on our natural environment.
 To pursue sustainability is to create and maintain the conditions under which humans and nature can exist in productive harmony to support present and future generations.”

 Examples of sustainable business practices